mnylc/islandora_solr_table_of_contents/README.md

 Configuration options for the block exist at the site path admin/structure/block/manage/islandora_solr_table_of_contents/islandora_solr_table_of_contents/configure.
 These include:

 - Enabling and specification of which content models to render the block on, as well as configuration to determine the Solr fields that store child relationships and how children are sorted.
 These fields should be string literal fields.
 By default, the block is only rendered on pages for object types that have children.
 This can be expanded to other content models that don't have children by checking off other content models and simply not filling out the "Solr Field" entry for that content model.
 This only really works with states enabled, however; otherwise when the object is determined to have no children, the block simply won't be rendered.
-- The field Solr should use to get hasModel relationships; this is used to determine whether or not an object has children as configured using the above option.
-This can be a multivalued Solr field, and the block will get the first content model used by the object that has child relationships.
-- The field Solr should use to get the label for objects to apply to the jsTree block.
 - Whether or not to save the table of contents state for the duration of a user's session.
 If so, options are also given on where to draw the tree from.

 ## Troubleshooting/Issues